Scanning & Detection

 Gamer, or silent, mode suspend scans and notifications while you play games or watch movies online, so you’re not interrupted and don’t experience any computer slowdown.
 The best antivirus applications that include this mode automatically enable it rather than requiring you to access the settings to turn it on yourself.

 One of Avira antivirus software’s best features is its gaming mode, which allows you to play games online without lag or interruptions from system scans and pop-up notifications.
-Several other antivirus programs have this features, but Avira automatically enables it.
+Several other antivirus programs have this feature, but Avira automatically enables it.
 When you access an online game, the software automatically adds the URL to the gaming list so it knows you’re on a safe site when you visit it again.
 You can also manually add sites to the list.

 Additional Recommendation: ESET